Table Of Contents_

 WHY WE LIKE IT: Features a gorgeous 1800r curved design, a 3000:1 contrast ratio that delivers rich colors and a 144Hz refresh rate, which we found to be perfect for graphically intensive gaming applications.

-The Samsung CJG56 144Hz Curved Gaming 1440p Monitor is a lovely piece of gear, with a 1800r curved design and a 3000:1 contrast ratio, the latter helping to deliver dark blacks and rich colors throughout the spectrum.
-The 144Hz refresh rate and integration with FreeSync technology help to reduce the kind of graphical lag that can occasionally plague gaming monitors and the 2560 x 1440p resolution delivers high quality visuals for all of your favorite streaming content.
+The Samsung CJG56 144Hz Curved Gaming 1440p Monitor is a lovely piece of gear, with a 1800R curved design and a 3000:1 contrast ratio, the latter helping to deliver dark blacks and rich colors throughout the spectrum.
+The 144Hz refresh rate and integration with FreeSync technology help to reduce the kind of graphical lag that can occasionally plague gaming monitors.
+AMD FreeSync does this by synchronizing the frame rates of your monitor and graphics card to reduce image tear.
+Also, the 2560 x 1440p resolution delivers high quality visuals for all of your favorite streaming content.
+And, for an even better resolution and faster frame rates, you’ll need to check out the highly-rated 4K 144Hz monitors to take your gaming to the next level.

-Though this monitor does excel with modern computer and console games, it does not have built-in speakers, which could be a slight issue.
+Though this 1440p 144hz display for gamers does excel with modern computer and console games, it does not have built-in speakers, which could be a slight issue.
 Also, this monitor features vertical alignment (VA) panels, while some consumers may prefer IPS panels, as their refresh rates are generally considered to be quicker, though we did not notice any lag whatsoever.
 If you want a monitor with G-Sync, take a look at some of the best G-Sync monitors on the market.
 For example, one option is the Acer Predator Gaming X34 UltraWide 1440p Curved Monitor with IPS Display.
 This great monitor uses an IPS gaming monitor with NVIDIA G-Sync Technology.
 By bringing G-Sync support to this monitor, the Nvidia graphics contribute to preventing screen tearing for smoother viewing experience.
 The monitor also features an HDMI and display port with a refresh rate of 100Hz.
 Adaptive sync technical additions like variable refresh rate (VRR), FreeSync, and G-Sync help improve image quality within your games.
 They overall enhance both your monitor’s and your own gaming performance since there are less screen tearing and low input lag.
+Input lag refers to the time it takes for an action to appear on the screen, which means the lower the input lag the better the monitor is especially for gameplay.
+Consider reading this guide for more information on common monitor problems.

 Award: FASTEST RESPONSE TIME